2 x ½ Day Introduction Sessions | 4th & 5th August 2020

-RPMASA offers training courses for Chemical Awareness, Dangerous Goods Regulations, Risk Assessment and Response as well as for Packaging and the GHS.
-The GHS is relatively new in the world having only been introduced at UN level in 2003.
+RPMASA offers a range of Training courses for Chemical Awareness, Dangerous Goods Regulations, Transport Modal Training – IMDG & IATA, Chemical Risk Assessment and Response, as well as for Packaging and for the GHS.
+The GHS is relatively new in the world having only been introduced at UN level in 2003, and into most countries and regions such as the EU Regulations from 2015.

 It is now taken into regulations by most regions of the developed world and many of the developing countries.
-SA has regulations pending under the Dept Labour and Health but GHS Classification is now being harmonised with transport and in some instances impacting on the Class and packagings that can be used!
+GHS Classification has now be harmonised with transport and in some instances impacting on the Class and packagings that can be used!

-The course helps demystify the confusion surrounding implementation of the GHS both in South Africa and internationally.
-It is recommended to give a solid background understanding to representatives from industry and government, particularly management, supervisors from Operations, Factory and Logistics who have OHS Act responsibilities for their people, Technical, SHEQ, Risk, Marketing, HR and Communications.
+The course helps to demystify the confusion surrounding implementation of the GHS both in South Africa and internationally.
+It is recommended to give a solid background understanding to representatives from industry and government, particularly management and supervisors from Operations, Factory and Logistics who have OHS Act responsibilities for their people, as well as Technical, SHEQ, Risk, Marketing, HR and Communications.

-Training is facilitated by Liz Anderson, who represents RPMASA on the UN Committee of Experts for the transport of dangerous goods and the GHS.
-The course uses Liz’s introduction with an overview plus the local and global regulatory scene.
+Training is facilitated by Liz Anderson, who represents RPMASA on the UN Committee of Experts for the transport of Dangerous Goods and the GHS.
+Liz presents an introduction to the UN GHS + an overview of the local and global regulatory scene, she explains

 - What is its purpose?